-Take wire and twist around the hanger to create smaller branches.
+Take the wire and twist it around the hanger to create smaller branches.

-Use tape to secure the branch from sliding down.
+Use tape to keep the branch from sliding down.

 Continue this until you like the look of your tree.

-I used clothes pins to hold pieces from time to time.
+I used clothes pins to hold pieces down while the dried.

 Cover the entire tree and trunk.

-Trim the base, let it dry, and your thankful tree is complete!
+Trim the base, let it dry, and your DIY thankful tree is complete!

 I keep the leaves, a marker, scissors, and string next to the tree.